martinsson/real-world-tdd/README.md

 ## The external api
 This is code out of your control.
-It is provided as a lib that you can start.
+It is provided as a lib and a docker container that you can start.

+### as a lib
     cd typescript
     npm install
     npm run start-events-api